CloudSecurityAlliance/IoT-Medical-Cloud/Telesurgery/attackFlows/Patient-Centered-Categories.md

 -       device telemetry, biohealth data, target the egress circuit, or the cloud endpoints
 - Attack Flow: Attacker encrypts critical file on the device through ransomware.
 -        file to boot device, configuration file, various files could be targeted...
-- Attack Flow: Attacker performs attack on cloud service provider (CSP) that renders services unavailable.
+- Attack Flow: Attacker performs attack on cloud service provider (CSP) that renders biohealth data unavailable.
--
+-      attack on the collection of biohealth data in the cloud, or the analysis from that data back to system...
+-      note: scope is restricted to device operations... add this to introduction...
 - Attack Flow: Attacker performs attack on cloud provider resulting in a lack of AI capability (results in further delay to care).
+-      note: scope is restricted to device operations... add this to introduction...

 **We want to protect the patient from harm, so we must ensure that a remote clinician has an accurate view of patient status.**
-- Attack Flow: Attacker modifies bio-sensor readings through tampering with biosensor data.
+- Attack Flow: Attacker modifies bio-sensor readings through tampering with biosensor data, or devices
+- --- most surgeries have nurse to monitor vitals; if vitals change, change course of surgery by notifying doctor; halt surgery, take medical action, etc...
 - Attack Flow: Attacker modifies notification messages meant for the clinician through tampering with data.
+- ----- hold on this one, get feedback first...

 **We want to protect the patient from harm, so we must ensure that remote commands to the robotic device cannot be modified.**
 - Attack Flow: Attacker modifies commands sent to the device through tampering with the data.
+- need to get confirmation from vendors, is remote link active typically for manufacturing access, updates, etc... ...

 **We want to protect the patient from harm, so we must ensure the abailability of supporting communication infrastructure**
-- Attack Flow: Attacker disables wireless connectivity within the operating environment.
+- Attack Flow: Attacker disables / disrupts network connectivity within the operating environment.
+- --- e.g., access to router, etc to turn off, change settings, etc...
+- --- clinical impact: no telemetry, typically all in room, ask manufacturer, are commands sent to robotic system going over HDO network or through seperate manufacturer connection (eg.. cellular)

 **We want to ensure that if something goes wrong in the system, that the root cause can be traced and identified**
 - Attack Flow: Attacker modifies log files within a device